creationix/howtonode.org/articles/express-mongodb.markdown

 Convention seems to be to place this code into a file named 'app.js' at the root of your express folder.
 If you do this and then execute it:

+    #!sh
     node app.js

-When you browse to [here][] you should see that old favourite 'Hello World!'.
+When you browse to [localhost][] you should see that old favourite 'Hello World!'.
 This file is the starting point of the blogging application and we shall build on it now :)

 ## A chapter in which we build on our humble beginnings  ##

 Now that we have a fully working web server we should probably look at doing something with it.
 In this section we will learn how to use haml to render our data and create forms to post the data back to the server, initially we will store this in memory.

 The layout of express applications is fairly familiar and is usually of the form:

-### Folder structure of the application ###
+**Folder structure of the application**

     express                     /* The cloned express folder */
       |---- app.js              /* The application code itself */